 Vermont Afterschool is proud to work with Governor Phil Scott’s office, Senator Bernie Sanders’ office, and the Vermont Agency of Education to establish the Summer Matters for All Grant Program.
-At least $1.5 million will be available to expand access to summer enrichment opportunities for K-12 youth statewide during Summer 2021.
+Over $3 million will be awarded to programs across Vermont to expand access to summer enrichment opportunities for K-12 youth this summer.
+Read the Governor’s press release on the grants here.

-As we emerge from the pandemic, Summer 2021 will be an important time for Vermont’s youth to re-engage, connect, learn and heal; meet the immediate needs of families; and inform efforts to provide universal afterschool in the future.
-We encourage you to think big as you plan what summer can look like in your community!
+As we emerge from the pandemic, Summer 2021 is an important time for Vermont’s youth to re-engage, connect, learn and heal; meet the immediate needs of families; and inform efforts to provide universal afterschool in the future.

 - Applications Due: May 5, 2021 at 11:59 p.m.
 EST